marionleroutier/marionleroutier.github.io/_pages/research.md

     <details>
     <summary> Click for abstract: </summary>
     <br>
-    <p align="justify"> Understanding the distribution of individual carbon footprints is crucial for designing fair and acceptable climate policies.
-We use detailed consumption data from France to quantify the gender gap in carbon footprints from food and transport.
+    <p align="justify"> We document a large gender gap in carbon footprints from food and transport in France using detailed consumption data.
 Across these two major sources of emissions, women emit 26 percent less than men.
-After accounting for differences in socioeconomic characteristics and in the scale of consumption, in part due to biology, up to 35 percent of the gap remains unexplained.
-Red meat and car use—high-emission goods associated with male identity—drive most of the residual, underscoring the role of gendered preferences in shaping emissions disparities.
+After accounting for observable characteristics and differences in the scale of consumption, which partly reflect gender differences in dietary energy needs, a 8 percent gap remains.
+Red meat and car — high-emission goods associated with masculine identity—drive most of the residual gap, suggesting that differences in carbon footprints between men and women are partly driven by gender stereotypes.
     </p>
     </details>